JohnFunk-Pivotal/CloudBrews-SimpleSpringBoot/README.md

 ![CloudFoundrySpace](https://github.com/JohnFunk-Pivotal/CloudBrews-SpringBoot/blob/master/OpenBrowser2.png "Open a browser")

 ## Stop the project
-To stop the project hit CTRL-C in the Google Compute Engine console window.
+Once you see the "hello world" output from the app, stop the project hit CTRL-C in the Google Compute Engine console window.

 ##Push the application to Pivotal Cloud Foundry